 What I've deliberately avoided: No-code platforms that abstract too much.
 Bubble, Webflow, and similar tools are excellent for certain use cases, but they create lock-in that becomes expensive when you need to move fast or change direction.
 I'd rather own my codebase and pay the upfront cost of learning Cursor.

 Every tool roundup leaves out the bill.
-Here's what running this stack actually costs per month:
+Here is what running this stack actually costs in August 2026, with the plans we use at Levity:

-Total: roughly £342/month for a full outbound, content, automation, and product build stack.
+Roughly £342/month for a full outbound, content, automation, and product stack.
 That is less than one day of freelance developer time.
-If you're running a business and not investing at least this level in tooling, you are competing with one hand behind your back.
+If you are running a business without investing at least at this level, you are competing with one hand behind your back.

 The return on Clay alone pays for the entire stack multiple times over every month.
 One additional client meeting booked from a properly enriched, signal-based sequence covers three months of subscriptions.